Statement on Federal Funding of NEH and Humanities Kansas

 Make Your Mark

-ARTSConnect of Topeka is leading a visual movement of ideas through a community-based mural project that draws inspiration from the Brown v.
+ARTSConnect of Topeka led a visual movement of ideas through a community-based mural project that drew inspiration from the Brown v.
 Board decision.
 Titled "And the Children Shall Lead," the mural incorporates elements from artwork submitted by local youth for the Living the Dream, Inc.'s, annual art contest held in honor of Martin Luther King, Jr. Day.
-The mural reminds us of the critical importance of equality and justice in our society and represents a living example of the Civil Rights movement in action.
+The mural represents a living example of the Civil Rights movement in action.

 The mural is located across the street from the Brown v.
 Board National Historic Site.
-Artist Michael Toombs is directing the painting of the mural with a team of artists and members of the community.
-Toombs "would like to see everyone in [Topeka] put a mark on this mural."
+Artist Michael Toombs directed the painting of the mural with a team of artists and members of the community.

 Humanities Kansas provided a grant for the documentary short film and public programs presented as part of the mural project.
 Humanities Kansas grants support public humanities programming related to visual arts projects (HK does not support murals or other visual arts projects).
-Contact Murl Riedel, director of grants, for more information.
+Contact Leslie VonHolten, director of grants and outreach, for more information.

 Kansans Have